Our Services

 Helpful Resources

-ECMO can be life saving by taking over oxygenation while your lungs rest, but it is a bridge, not a cure; whether it is enough depends on whether the cause is reversible, such as ARDS, severe pneumonia, fibrosis, blood clots, or severe asthma, and on your overall organ function and response to treatment.
+ECMO can be lifesaving by taking over oxygenation while your lungs rest — but it's a bridge, not a cure.
+Whether ECMO is enough depends on if the underlying cause is reversible, such as ARDS, severe pneumonia, pulmonary fibrosis, blood clots, or severe asthma, along with your overall organ function and response to treatment.

-There are several factors to consider, and medically approved next steps include targeted treatment of the cause, lung‑protective ventilation and proning, close monitoring for recovery, and timely consideration of transplant or palliative support if progress stalls.
-See below for crucial details on warning signs, timelines, and the exact questions to ask your care team that can shape your next steps.
+Medically approved next steps include targeted treatment of the underlying cause, lung-protective ventilation, proning, close monitoring for signs of recovery, and timely consideration of lung transplant or palliative support if progress stalls.
+Warning signs, recovery timelines, and the right questions for your care team can shape outcomes significantly.

 If you or a loved one is on ECMO, you may be asking: Is this enough?
 Why are the lungs still failing?
 What happens next?